Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 MJO/ENSO Forecast

-La Nina Arrives -
+La Nina Building

-NINO3.4 SST Anomalies Starting to Fade
+NINO3.4 SST Anomalies Fading with Cool Water Starting to Erupt

 9 Kelvin Waves traversed the Pacific from Dec '22 through Dec 2023 erupting off Ecuador setting up El Nino for the Winter of 23-24.
 But now cold water has traversed the subsurface equatorial Pacific and is starting to erupt off the coast of Ecuador with the remaining warm pool created by El Nino starting to dissipate in the East Equatorial Pacific.
 Regardless, the atmosphere is still in El Nino mode and will continue from previous momentum while slowly fading through Fall of 2024.